WebRTC – Voice, Video, Screenshare

 - Browser or SIP phone based voice and video

 - Browser based screen-sharing

 - screen annotation, field masking, pointer

 The customer identifies himself to the browser to the client’s website.
-This broswer in turn is associated to a customer profile in CIM using a cookie that will be stored in the customer’s browser.
+This browser in turn is associated to a customer profile in CIM using a cookie that will be stored in the customer’s browser.
 The customer identity is transmitted through a tag manager data layer on the website.

 |Web and Browser events Events||DOM Sharing/ Co-browsing||Screen sharing||WebRTC|

 pages visited and actions taken by customer on a website.